 Business impersonation is the practice of using an existing brand’s name, content, products, and other intellectual property to scam consumers.
 There are many different ways a brand’s identity can be impersonated, and these scams can greatly impact your business.

 It may seem like consumers are the main victims of brand impersonation, but that’s not the case.
 The Federal Trade Commission states on their site that “your company has a lot to lose” from brand impersonation (Cyber Security for Small Business).

 A brand’s image is more important than ever, and your business reputation can be destroyed by impersonators.
-Scammers can send out faulty products, take advantage of your would-be customers, and create distrust with your brand.
+Scammers can pretend to be your company and send out faulty products, take advantage of your would-be customers, and create distrust with your brand.
 Any of these occurrences can cost you brand deals and partnerships, loyal customers, and sales.

 Brand protection can be difficult when there are so many forms of business impersonation a scammer can take advantage of.
 Here are the top impersonation attack examples your business should be protected against:

-Creating a fake website is fairly simple, but making a fake social media account is even easier for a scammer.
+Creating a fake website is fairly simple, but making a fake social media account to impersonate your company is even easier for a scammer.
 Social media impersonation on platforms like Instagram and Facebook is a growing problem for businesses.
 Fake social media accounts can be used to scam consumers out of sensitive information, sell counterfeit products, and more.

 Fake apps resemble existing brands and websites, all with the goal of getting consumers to download the app.
 They may profit off consumers by charging a fee for the fake app or selling counterfeit products its interface.

 Impersonating a company is illegal, which is good news for legitimate businesses.
 If a scammer is impersonating your business, there are steps you can take to get them to shut down.